Driftwood Recovery is designed to be a sanctuary.

 Chronic Pain Recovery Program

-Dr. Melanie Somerville, Director of Driftwood’s Pain Recovery Program, helps individuals understand how their minds are extremely powerful in moderating the effect of pain and tension on their bodies.
-Drawing from medical, psychological, and holistic approaches, Dr. Somerville helps clients incorporate practices into their lives to manage their natural inflammatory response, reduce psychological tension that manifests as physical tension, and utilize movement of their bodies as medicine.
-Dr. Somerville works in close concert with Driftwood’s family nurse practitioner Shelly Guillory, FNP-C, certified fitness training team, and Driftwood’s Medical Director, chronic pain physician and holistic mind-body medicine specialist Dr. Rey Ximenes.
+Driftwood Recovery’s Chronic Pain Intensive Program is designed to help individuals understand their psychological relationship to their physical pain.
+Drawing from medical, psychological, and holistic approaches, Driftwood Recovery helps clients incorporate practices into their lives to manage their natural inflammatory response, reduce psychological tension, and utilize movement of their bodies as medicine.
+The team incorporates a multi-disciplinary approach to assisting our clients with moderating the effect of pain and tension on their bodies.
+Driftwood’s clinical team works in close concert with Dr. Ronald Siegel, from the Harvard Medical School, for case conceptualization and oversight.
+The Chronic Pain Intensive also receives direct care from our Medical Director, Dr. Rey Ximenes, who is a chronic pain physician and holistic mind-body medicine specialist, our director of nursing, Shelly Guillory, FNP-C, and the certified fitness training team.
 Individualized care plans are developed involving individual therapy, chronic pain group therapies, fitness routine, nutritional recommendations from a registered dietician, minimally invasive medical interventions, and holistic treatment approaches.

 Creating a healthy lifestyle

 To enhance each resident’s treatment experience, regardless of which program they are participating in, there is a strong focus on wellness and making meaningful changes.